logicxd/aungmoe/public/pages/2017-12-01-hide-api-endpoints-in-swagger.md

 ```

 The idea is not too different from before except that now it'll check for the authorized user's ID to decide whether or not to show the endpoints.
-This hide everything except the login endpoint for the end users so that they can grab the authentication token to login.
+This hides everything except the login endpoint for the end users so that they can grab the authentication token to login.

 Your `Startup.cs` in the `ConfigureServices` method will now contain this instead:
 ``` csharp